Do-Gon Kim

 Research Project | ROAM Lab | Columbia University

-Built a vision-based control system for robotic grippers for hands-free operation.
+Built a vision-based control system for the parallel gripper for hands-free operation.

 DeepRacer Project Image